 - Kosher foods are prepared following strict kashrut guidelines, which can vary in different Jewish communities, but have the same basic rules.
 Jewish dietary laws were established in the Old Testament of the Bible, with additional rabbinical decrees handed down through generations.

 - Consumption of certain animals is prohibited, and the separation of dairy and meat is required.
 Preparation and processing equipment and facilities must be cleaned and sanitized between products.
 Blood products are not allowed.

 - Foods are not allowed to co-mingle, so surfaces and utensils must be thoroughly washed and sanitized after each type of food is prepared to avoid any chance of cross-contamination.

 What is Kosher Certification?

-- Kosher certification is the process through which a company or organization is certified to produce and distribute kosher foods.
-Kosher certification is provided by a third-party certifying Jewish agency.
+- Kosher certification is provided by a third-party certifying Jewish agency.

 - A representative of the certifying agency visits the applicant’s production facilities and thoroughly inspects every aspect of the operation, from the sourcing of foods and materials all the way through to the end of the production process.

-- Foods are prepared and manufactured under rabbinical supervision to ensure that the finished product is compliant with kosher laws.
+- Depending upon the product, food may be prepared and manufactured under rabbinical supervision to ensure that the finished product is compliant with kosher laws.